turangojayev/CarND-Behavioral-Cloning-P3/writeup_report.md

  ![image4]

 To gather the data, first, I have driven the car on both tracks, both clockwise and counter-clockwise.
 I also use the images from left and right cameras with a correction of 0.2 and -0.2 respectively.
-Then I add random horizontal and vertical translations to the images.
+I tried to make more of the images at sharp turns, thus have driven the car to certain difficult parts on second track and recorded starting from those points, while keeping the speed quite low.Then I add random horizontal and vertical translations to the images.
 Vertically, images are shifted by pixels between -20 and 20.
 Horizontally, they are shifted by pixels from interval of [-40, 40].
 Since the steering angle should be corrected for the horizontal shifts I use the formula

 ```
 angle + correction * horizontal_shift / max_horizontal_shift
 ```

 where